-Sometimes, it can be frustrating trying to do the simple things in PowerPoint such as duplicating an object right above the original.
-PowerPoint insists on placing the duplicated (or copy/pasted) object at an offset and there's no way to fine tune that setting.
-Maybe there's a registry tweak or something that I'm not aware of?
+Sometimes, it can be frustrating trying to do the simple things in PowerPoint such as duplicating an object so that the duplicated object sits right above the original.
+PowerPoint insists on placing the duplicated (or copy/pasted) object at an offset position, as you can see in Figure 1, below.

-So why would anyone want to place a duplicated object right above the original?
-There are many scenarios that require such a placement:
+One friend asked me “Why would you want to place a duplicated object right above the original?”
+That’s a great question, and here are some scenarios that require such a placement:

 - You want to animate one object after the other.
 You can see a similar animation in our Animated Headshots sample presentation (see Figure 2).

 Figure 2: The Animated Headshots presentation overlaps shapes–one over the other without an offset

 - You want to rotate objects, as shown in Figure 3, below .
 Of course, rotated objects need to have the same center point!

 - You want to make some changes to the duplicated object and then do a Trigger animation in PowerPoint?